 7. Finally, if you can’t make a living from your art, then you’re a failure

-Keep telling yourself if you can’t eat from your art, then you have failed and if you believe this hard enough, you will give up on your art and take on a stupid fulltime job in order to forget the career path you desire and be extremely bitter about everything.
+Keep telling yourself if you can’t eat from your art, then you have failed and if you believe this hard enough, you will give up on your art and take on a fulltime job in order to forget the career path you desire and be extremely bitter about everything.

-Or, just another perspective, keep in mind you can’t eat from your art YET and if you believe this hard enough and work hard enough, you could do a stupid fulltime job and remember why you are doing this and feel happy because you are working on something for yourself.
+Or, just another perspective, keep in mind you can’t eat from your art YET and if you believe this hard enough and work hard enough, you could do a fulltime job and remember why you are doing this and feel happy because you are working on something for yourself.

 Larry Robertson – The Language of Man: Learning to Speak Creativity